-The Pew Research Center reports that Educational attainment among U.S. Latinx & Hispanic students has “reached its highest level in the last three decades.”
+The Pew Research Center reports that Educational attainment among U.S. Latinx & Hispanic students has "reached its highest level in the last three decades."
 Dropout rates are decreasing while college attendance has skyrocketed in the past few years.
-Hispanic students are reported to be the largest minority group on U.S university campuses and in general and they are less likely to have student debt.
+Latinx learners are said to constitute the biggest ethnic minority within U.S. college grounds, and overall, they generally exhibit a lower propensity to incur student loans.
 This is because of access to scholarships, federal aid, and attendance at universities with cheaper tuition fees.

 Some scholarships have different essays or videos as a requirement - the common thread here is that they are for those that have or can claim Hispanic or Latino descent.
 We acknowledge and help find awards to honor the accomplishments of Hispanic and Latinx students in the US.

-A lot of Hispanic and Latinx students are the first in their families to go to college.
-These students face significant challenges such as high dropout rates and a lack of financial support.
+Numerous Hispanic and Latinx students are the pioneers in their families to attend college.
+They encounter substantial hurdles, including elevated attrition rates and insufficient financial backing.
 College tuition is more expensive than ever and many times these students end up with mounting debt as well as limited employment opportunities and earning potential compared to those that may not face such barriers.
 The following guide will explore scholarships ideas for Hispanic and Latinx students that can assist them in finding success.

 Challenges Impacting Hispanics and Latinx Students in 2020 & Beyond